artemkv/artemkv.github.io/cryptocurrencies.md

 ## Proof of work

-- Work should be time-consuming: O(n)
+- Work should be time-consuming: `O(n)`
-- Verification should be deterministic and require O(1)
+- Verification should be deterministic and require `O(1)`
 - Memoryless: when the computation depends on a previous computation, the fastest player always wins.
-What we want is the setup in which if I am 10% as fast as you, I should be able to still win 10% of a time
+What we want is the setup in which, if I am 10% as fast as you, I should be able to still win 10% of a time
 - Example: forge a lamport signature
 - Basically, given a public key and 4 lamport signatures, created a message that contains some pre-defined text and a valid signature for it
 - Every lamport signature reveals part of a private key, maybe a block from the first row, maybe from the second row, or maybe from both
 - If for any block, both rows are revealed, you don't care what value the hash will produce for the corresponding bit
-- So your goal is basically construct your message in a way so that when you hash it, the bits in the hash match the revealed blocks
+- So your goal is, basically, construct your message in a way so that when you hash it, the bits in the hash match the revealed blocks
 - Having 4 signatures, and knowing that on average half of the bits of a hash function will be different, you will only care about 32 bits out of 256
-- Since hash is a one way function, the only way to find such x is to brute-force.
+- Since hash is a one way function, the only way to find such `x` is to brute-force.
 With 32 bits constrained, you will need to try about 2^32 messages
 - This task should take about 3 min on AMD Ryzen 7 1700 CPU, using 8 cores
 - The way to estimate the work, you need to look at the constraints (in this case 32 bits of hash that have to match)
 - The real work in a given specific case may be less (if you are lucky), but with many attempts numbers will average out